 FAQs

-1. How long does it take to completely wipe a device?
+1. How long does wiping a device take?

-1. Can data still be recovered after a factory reset?
+1. Can someone recover data after a reset?